 When I am done, I will choose to let go.

 My pain comes from unmet expectations.
 My unmet expectations.
 These people are not trying to hurt me.
 I had hopes and wants they cannot meet.
 My feelings are a result of my desires not of their behaviors.

 I know better.
 This is not my first rodeo.
 Expectations kill joy and bring pain.
 Every.
 Time.

 I wanted to be one of them when I am not.

-And, if I really sit with how I feel and I am painfully honest, I am not willing to be one of them, I want to remain me.
+And, if I really sit with how I feel and I am painfully honest, I am not willing to bend to become one of them.
+I want to remain me.
 While I like these individuals, they are not my tribe.

 It is my face whose reflection I see in the mirror.
-I will stand tall and I will remain “me.”
+I will stand tall and I will remain my most authentic self.